LaunchCodeEducation/intro-to-web-dev-curriculum/content/loops/studio/_index.md

    2. Each ingredient can only be used ONCE.
    3. Add each meal to the `meals` array once it is assembled.
    4. To test your own solution, scroll down to another function defined in this file called `runProgram()`.
 Uncomment the lines that call the `mealAssembly` function and print the result.
-Run the command `node solution` to see how your work is progressing.
+Run the command `node index` to see how your work is progressing.

 ## Part B: Collect User Input